 The Texas Constitution vests broad judicial and administrative powers in the position of county judge, who presides over a five-member commissioners court, which has budgetary and administrative authority over county government operations.

-Judge Joel Rodriguez, Jr., as La Salle's County's chief executive officer, he is responsible for working with four county commissioners to oversee a county government serving nearly 10,000 residents.
-Judge Rodriguez believes strongly that vision, planning and teamwork are the keys to developing La Salle County's resurgent economy and its commitment to opportunity and a higher quality of life for every resident.
+Judge Leodoro Martinez, as La Salle's County's chief executive officer, he is responsible for working with the four county commissioners to oversee a county government serving nearly 10,000 residents.
+Judge Martinez believes strongly that vision, planning and teamwork are the keys to developing La Salle County's resurgent economy and its commitment to opportunity and a higher quality of life for every resident.

 101 Courthouse Square